hatchetProject/QuEST/README.md

 The official repository for **QuEST: Low-bit Diffusion Model Quantization via Efficient Selective Finetuning** [[ArXiv]](https://arxiv.org/abs/2402.03666)

 ## Update Log
-We would first like to thank your interest in our work.
-The current repository is under reconstruction for combining different settings.
-Using the current code is fine but may encounter unexpected bugs.
-Apologies for this inconvenience!

 **(2024.2.28)** Reorganized the code structures.

-**TODO**: Program verification.

 ## Features
 QuEST achieves state-of-the-art performance on mutiple high-resolution image generation tasks, including unconditional image generation, class-conditional image generation and text-to-image generation.
 We also achieve superior performance on full 4-bit (W4A4) generation.